 Aristocrats, textile connoisseurs and working people alike were charmed by the extraordinary printed fabrics, and gave their patronage to the craft.
 In England alone, lengths of Indian patterned silk and cotton, as well as hand made handkerchiefs, table napkins, Indian print bedding and neck-scarves were sold in the thousands.
 These storied antique hand block printed textiles can be found in museums all over the world today.

-The hand block printing process requires precision, skill and meditative focus.
+The traditional craft of hand block printing process requires precision, skill and meditative focus.

 It begins with the engraving of detailed designs onto a wooden block by a skilled block carver.